top of page

 Success Factors

-Customizable Storefronts: Rakuten’s platform allows merchants to create highly personalized storefronts, enhancing the shopping experience.
+1. Customizable Storefronts: Rakuten’s platform allows merchants to create highly personalised storefronts, enhancing the shopping experience.

-Loyalty Program: The Super Points program incentivizes purchases and increases customer loyalty.
+2. Loyalty Program: The Super Points program incentivises purchases and increases customer loyalty.

 Mercari

-Mercari, a leading peer-to-peer marketplace in Japan, has revolutionized how consumers buy and sell used goods through its mobile-first approach and innovative features.
+Mercari, a leading peer-to-peer marketplace in Japan, has revolutionised how consumers buy and sell used goods through its mobile-first approach and innovative features.

 Key Statistics and Data Points